 *Queer University Employees (QUE)

 A professional organization for LGBTIQA DU employees who promote a welcoming and affirming university community.
 QUE meets for social, service, networking, advocacy, and educational opportunities.
 For more information, contact our office.

 This working group of students, faculty and staff focuses on implementing DU's gender identity and expression non-discrimination policy, by working on ways to make university procedures, practices and climate more inclusive for transgender, intersex and other gender non-conforming peoples.
 Examples include advocating for additional gender neutral restrooms on campus, streamlining campus procedures for recognizing gender self-identification, and ensuring equitable healthcare coverage.
-Winter 2013 update: We will soon have an initial action checklist, identifying opportunities for change across campus; and are looking for interested folks of any identity to work on, take lead on and/or provide connections/ideas for particular items.
+Fall 2013 update: We are currently forming focused working groups to research specific areas for improvements; and are looking for interested folks of any identity to work on, take lead on and/or provide connections/ideas for particular items.
 Contact our office for more information.

 Our office is supporting the formation of a social and support network on campus for those identifying as transgender, genderqueer or otherwise gender variant.
 (Allies are invited to participate in the TransAllies/Equity group above!)
-We have a trans* identified volunteer convener, and will help the group determine its own name, specific purposes, gatherings, etc. Winter 2013 update: Our 1st gathering was January 28th, with monthly gatherings intended through the remainder of the school year.
-Email our office at firstname.lastname@example.org with interest and/or for details; we won't share names or contact info, but will keep you informed to be as involved as you like.
+We have a trans* identified volunteer convener, and will help the group determine its own name, specific purposes, gatherings, etc. Fall 2013 update: Our next gathering will be Thursday, 10/31 at 12noon.
+Email our office at email@example.com with interest and/or for details; we won't share names or contact info, but will keep you informed to be as involved as you like.